japila-books/spark-sql-internals/docs/spark-sql-ExpressionEncoder-LocalDateTime.md

   ...
 50 elided
 ```

-As it is clearly said in the exception, the root cause is no <<spark-sql-Encoder.adoc#, Encoder>> found for `java.time.LocalDateTime` (as there is not one available in Spark SQL).
+As it is clearly said in the exception, the root cause is no <<spark-sql-Encoder.md#, Encoder>> found for `java.time.LocalDateTime` (as there is not one available in Spark SQL).

-You could define one using <<spark-sql-ExpressionEncoder.adoc#, ExpressionEncoder>>, but that does not seem to work either.
+You could define one using <<spark-sql-ExpressionEncoder.md#, ExpressionEncoder>>, but that does not seem to work either.

 ```
 import org.apache.spark.sql.catalyst.encoders.ExpressionEncoder